Last updated March 2026

 No time for the whole article?

-The top three bases, especially if you don’t have a car, are Peso da Régua, Lamego and Pinhão – I’ll explore the pros and cons of each below.
+The top three bases, especially if you don’t have a car, are Peso da Régua, Lamego and Pinhão – I’ll explore the pros and cons of each in more detail below.

 How to choose where to stay in the Douro Valley

-As I mentioned before, choosing the best town or village to stay in the Douro Valley can be tricky as it very much depends on how you intend to get around – more details in this post.
+As I mentioned before, choosing the best town or village to stay in the Douro Valley can be tricky as it very much depends on how you intend to travel around – more details in this Douro guide.

 How will you get around?

 This is the most important question when choosing your base.
-Another key question is how much exploring do you want to do?
+Another key consideration is how much exploring do you want to do?

 SELF-DRIVE EXPLORATION